yummysheepouo/PurgeMsgBot/README.md

 ## 🍧Updates
 ### 13/9/2025
-- Repaired chance to unable connect to database
+- Repaired the chance of being unable to connect to the database
-- Repaired prefix command unable to fetch user when a user is left
+- Repaired the prefix command, which was unable to fetch the user when a user is left
-- Added a options for slashcommand `/purge` called `time`.
+- Added an option for slashcommand `/purge` called `time`.
 Admin can choose the time range for purging messages